FAIR-BioRS/Guidelines/main/README.md

 # FAIR Biomedical Research Software (FAIR-BioRS) guidelines draft v2.0.0

-## 1. Follow best practices prior to the development of the software
+## 1. Prepare prior to the development of the software

 1.1.
 Select a version control system platform to work from (e.g., [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/), [GitLab](https://gitlab.com/)) and create a repository there for your software.

 1.2.
 Select a license and include the license terms in a LICENSE file located in the root directory of the software.
 While the FAIR4RS principles do not require research software to be open-source, it is highly recommended using a license approved by the Open Source Initiative (OSI).
 Amongst those licenses, it is encouraged to use the permissive MIT or Apache 2.0 licenses.
 Use [choosealicense.com](https://choosealicense.com/) and/or the [SPDX License List](https://spdx.org/licenses/) for help.
 During development, ensure that the software’s license is compatible with the software’s dependencies.

-## 2. Follow coding standards and best practices during the development of the software
+## 2. Follow coding standards and best practices during development

 2.1.
-Have code-level documentation (in code comments, description in the file headers)
+Have code-level documentation (in code comments, description in the file headers).

 2.2.
 Record dependencies as per standard practices for the coding language, e.g. in a requirement.txt file for Python code, in a package.json file for Node projects, in a DESCRIPTION file for R packages.